 SECTION 2.
 SCHOOL PARTICIPATION

+Throughout the survey, you ask for information on "the school district."
+This wording could be confusing

+for respondents whose SFA is responsible for multiple school districts.
+Does "the school district" refer

+to a particular district they are responsible for?
+If so, which one?
+Does "the school district" refer to

+all school districts under their purview?
+This wording could also be confusing for respondents whose SFA

+is responsible for an individual school.
+Does "the school district" refer to the school district the

+school resides in?
+If so, would respondents have access to data for the entire district?

+If you intend "the school district" to mean "the schools that are the responsibility of the respondent's

+SFA," please consider replacing each instance of "the school district" with alternate wording to reflect

+this.

 The next few questions are about the number of schools in your SFA participating in the school breakfast and lunch programs during the 2010-2011 school year.

 2.1 For this question, please record your responses separately for Elementary (i.e., schools composed of any span of grades from Kindergarten through 6th grade); Middle or Junior High (i.e., schools that have no grade lower than 6 and no grade higher than 9); or High School (i.e., schools that have no grade lower than 9 and continue through grade 12).
 If any school does not meet the Elementary, Middle or Junior High, or High School definition, please include them in the “Other school” column and describe them briefly in Question 2.1.1.